carlba/course-udemy-ts/README.md

 https://www.udemy.com/course/understanding-typescript/learn/lecture/16888184

-These control which libraries that are always availible in the scope.
-By default they include `document`, `element` and other things that is nativly availible when user Javascript in the browser
+These control which libraries that are always available in the scope.
+By default they include `document`, `element` and other things that is nativly available when user Javascript in the browser

 ```json